A Quantum Network Processor Unit for Distributed Quantum Computing: Evaluation

-\textbf{Node-count scaling: } Figure~\ref{fig:width_nodes} reports results for 30-qubit QFT, VQE, and QAOA circuits distributed across 2, 5, 10, 15, and 30 nodes.
-For the fixed QFT-30-qubit circuit, the benefit of widening decreases as the node count increases.
+\textbf{Node-count scaling: } Fig.~\ref{fig:width_nodes} reports results for 30-qubit QFT, VQE, and QAOA circuits distributed across 2, 5, 10, 15, and 30 nodes.
+For the fixed QFT-30-qubit circuit, the benefit of larger superscalar width decreases as the node count increases.
 With 2 nodes, wider designs provide clear speedups; with 5 nodes, performance saturates at 6-way; with 10 nodes, at 4-way; and with 15 nodes, at 2-way.
 When distributed across 30 nodes, the superscalar design offers no benefit.
 This trend reflects the fact that distributing a fixed circuit over more nodes reduces the number of remote operations per node, thereby also reducing opportunities of independent remote gates that can be executed in parallel.
-VQE and QAOA exhibit similar patterns, though they saturate at different numbers of nodes.
+VQE and QAOA exhibit similar patterns, though they saturate at different superscalar widths.